2martens/symfony-wcf/CONTRIBUTING.md

 you must select the dev branch of the [original project][2].
 The title of the pull requests should be named after your branch.
 This simplifies searching for existing pull requests that intend to resolve a certain issue.

-If you fixed an issue described by a bug report, write into the pull request message "Fixed #<issueNr>.".
+If you fixed an issue described by a bug report, write into the pull request message ``"Fixed #<issueNr>."``.
 That way Github will close the related issue automatically once the pull request is merged into dev.
 If you have implemented a new feature of a feature request, replace the Fixed with Resolved and describe shortly what you have done.